Business Office Temporary Hours

 Once at https://heartland.ecsi.net/

-- Type “Pacific Lutheran University” in the school name box, click on our name and then submit
+- Type “Pacific Lutheran University” under school name and select, then submit

-- Enter in the required information above (please note, your zip code should be your permanent address) and click continue
+- Enter in the required information (please note, your zip code should be your permanent address) and click continue.

 - Under “Your Tax Statement” 1098-T Statement should be listed as an option